moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 ## The Contract File {: #the-contract-file }

-With your empty project created, next, you are going to create a `contracts` directory.
+With your empty project created, you will create a `contracts` directory next.
 You can do so by running the following command:

 ```sh
 mkdir contracts && cd contracts